Pinging Search Engines

 In the Pinging Log you can find information like the date of the ping, the search engines that have been pinged, the server's response code, and the title of the post whose publishing triggered an automatic ping.

-Usually the response code is a numeric information very rarely different from
+Usually the response code is a numeric information that very rarely differs from

 200 (ping succeeded), but in some circumstances can happen to be a descriptive message too, namely a short report of the error encountered by WordPress on carrying out the HTTP GET request.